spotlightpa/poor-richard/content/news/2024-08-06-SPLBERKSOPEN.md

 Join Spotlight PA CEO &amp; President Christopher Baxter and Spotlight PA Berks Project Lead Heather Adams on Aug.
 13 at Noon or Aug.
 28 at 6 p.m. as they share the findings of Spotlight PA&#39;s research and answer audience questions across two 45-minute Zoom sessions.

-An RSVP is required for these events.
-You can register for the Aug.
-13 session <a href="https://zoom.us/meeting/register/tJUqc-mqrz4oEt1NXkz58slA5gdcdaqAJxXu">here at this link</a>, and the<a href="https://zoom.us/meeting/register/tJIud-2pqTIsHNT4Jl_cWt0LDZcgm87Lfzv5"> Aug.
-28 session here</a>.

 Spotlight PA was founded to address an ongoing crisis in Pennsylvania: the rapid decline of investigative and accountability journalism in service to residents across the state, especially outside the two major metropolitan areas of Pittsburgh and Philadelphia.

 In the summer of 2022, Spotlight PA launched its first-ever regional bureau in State College covering the north-central region of the state.
 Shortly thereafter, residents and stakeholders in Berks County approached the nonprofit news organization about how it might help address the decline in local news there.